Graz Austria: Whimsical Humor and Green Ideals

-Graz is located in the middle of the country, in Styria.
-About 40,000 of these residents are students, who study at six universities here in this Southern Austrian city.
-The city is known as a retirement destination for many musicians, artists and generals, who all love the southern climate which is milder than other parts of Austria.
+Graz is located in the middle of Austria.
+About 40,000 of the residents are students, who study at six universities here.
+The city is known as a retirement destination for many musicians, artists, and generals, who all love the southern climate which is milder than other parts of Austria.

 Ah-nold’s Home town

-This region is famous for its productive farmlands, and many of our best meals came straight from the source — local pumpkinseed oil, for example, poured over ice cream, and local beef, massaged and allowed to live the good life in the mountains before becoming boiled beef.
-Called tesserfluggel. (see landsmark website)
+This region is famous for its productive farmlands, and many of our best meals came straight from the source — local pumpkin seed oil, for example, poured over ice cream, and local beef, massaged and allowed to live the good life in the mountains before becoming boiled beef, called tesserfluggel.